 For The Organization

-When an organization faces their first fine for an accident they know that the financial cost can be high.
-But even if a company reports accidents properly, there are many situations where an increase in insurance rates is imminent due to an accident in the workplace.
-Whether you’re dealing with a claim through WCB (New York), CNESST (Quebec), WSIB (Ontario), or somewhere else, each state, province or territory typically has their own reporting authority.
-And there are both deadlines to reporting accidents as well as fines for not reporting or attempting to cover up an at-work accident.
+Whether you’re dealing with a claim through WCB (New York), CNESST (Quebec), WSIB (Ontario), or somewhere else, each state, province, or territory typically has its own reporting authority.
+And there are both deadlines for reporting accidents as well as fines for not reporting or attempting to cover up an at-work accident.
 Therefore, it is always in the best interest of an organization to ensure that all accidents are reported internally so management can determine if governmental agency reporting is required.

 2. Incident Tracking